Ramsey expansions of metrically homogeneous graphs: Introduction

 Our main results can be summarised as follows (all the remaining notions will be introduced below): \begin{thm} Let $\Gamma$ be the associated metric space of a countably infinite metrically homogeneous graph $\str{G}$ of diameter $\delta$ from Cherlin's catalogue.
-Then one of the following applies: \begin{enumerate} \item If $\str{G}$ is a tree-like graph, then $\Age(\Gamma)$ has no precompact Ramsey expansion. \item If $\str{G}$ is not tree-like, then one of the following holds: \begin{enumerate} \item If $\str{G}$ is primitive and 3-constrained (i.e. not antipodal or bipartite), then the class of free orderings of $\Age(\Gamma)$ is Ramsey. \item If $\str{G}$ is bipartite and 3-constrained (and not antipodal) then $\Age(\Gamma)$ is Ramsey when extended by a unary predicate denoting the bipartition and by convex linear orderings. \item If $\str{G}$ is antipodal, denote by $\mathcal A$ the subclass of $\Age(\Gamma)$ of antipodally closed metric spaces.
+Then one of the following applies: \begin{enumerate} \item If $\str{G}$ is a tree-like graph, then $\Age(\Gamma)$ has no precompact Ramsey expansion. \item If $\str{G}$ is not tree-like, then one of the following holds: \begin{enumerate} \item If $\str{G}$ is primitive (i.e. neither antipodal nor bipartite), then the class of free orderings of $\Age(\Gamma)$ is Ramsey. \item If $\str{G}$ is bipartite and not antipodal then $\Age(\Gamma)$ is Ramsey when extended by a unary predicate denoting the bipartition and by convex linear orderings. \item If $\str{G}$ is antipodal, denote by $\mathcal A$ the subclass of $\Age(\Gamma)$ of antipodally closed metric spaces.
 Then: \begin{enumerate} \item If $\str{G}$ is not bipartite or has odd diameter, then $\mathcal A$ is Ramsey when extended by a linear ordering convex with respect to the podes. \item If $\str{G}$ is bipartite of even diameter, then $\mathcal A$ is Ramsey when extended by a unary predicate denoting the bipartition and a linear ordering convex with respect to the bipartition and the podes. \end{enumerate} In both these cases, the linear order on one pode in $\mathcal A$ uniquely extends to the other pode so that it is (linearly) isomorphic.
 For precise definitions and discussion about non-antipodally closed metric spaces, see Section~\ref{sec:antipodal}. \end{enumerate} \end{enumerate} By ``a predicate denoting the bipartition'' we mean a unary predicate defining two equivalence classes of vertices, such that all distances in the same equivalence class are even.

-All the described Ramsey expansions have the expansion property. \end{thm} We thus completely characterise the Ramsey expansions of all currently known infinite metrically homogeneous graphs.
-In addition to that we will show two related properties, arriving at an almost complete characterisation and an open problem.
+All the Ramsey expansions above have the expansion property. \end{thm} We thus completely characterise Ramsey expansions of all currently known infinite metrically homogeneous graphs.
+In addition to that we show two related properties, arriving at an almost complete characterisation.

 \begin{thm} Let $\Gamma$ be the associated metric space of a countably infinite metrically homogeneous graph $\str{G}$ from Cherlin's catalogue. \begin{enumerate} \item If $\str{G}$ is a tree-like graph, then $\Age(\Gamma)$ does not have EPPA. \item If $\str{G}$ is not tree-like then: \begin{enumerate} \item If $\str{G}$ is antipodal, and: \begin{enumerate} \item If $\str{G}$ is non-bipartite of even diameter or bipartite of odd diameter, then $\Age(\Gamma)$ has coherent EPPA. \item If $\str{G}$ is bipartite of even diameter or non-bipartite of odd diameter, then $\Age(\Gamma)$ extended by a unary predicate denoting podality has coherent EPPA. \end{enumerate} \item If $\str{G}$ is not antipodal then it has coherent EPPA. \end{enumerate} \end{enumerate} By ``a predicate denoting podality'' we mean a unary predicate defining two equivalence classes of vertices, such that no pair of vertices in distance $\delta$ are in the same equivalence class. \end{thm}